Perturbative criteria for the ergodicity of interacting dissipative quantum lattice systems: Interacting qudits: results

+As already mentioned, existence of the infinite volume dynamics has been elegantly proven in \cite{NVZ2011} by deriving the Lieb-Robinson bounds \cite{Li:Ro,Na:Si} and constructing $(\mathcal{P}_t)_{t\geq0}$ as the strong limit of finite volume semigroups.
+The assumptions in \cite{NVZ2011} are expressed in terms of the completely bounded norm of the local Lindblad generator $L_X$ in \eqref{eq:prel}.
+We note that, since $L_X$ acts on a finite dimensional space it is completely bounded \cite[Prop.~8.11]{Pa}, however its completely bounded norm may grow with $|X|$, as \cite[Ex.~1.8]{Pa} shows.
+In contrast, the assumption $M<\infty$ in Theorem~\ref{thm1} quantifies, using $\delta_x$ as introduced in \eqref{deltaf}, the dependence of the jump operators on the qudits.
+Our assumption is therefore a condition of ``summable gradients'' rather than the condition of ``summable norms'' in \cite{NVZ2011} and it does not introduce additional dependence on $X$ due to the use of the completely bounded norm.
+Furthermore, Theorem~\ref{thm1}.(i)--(ii) characterizes the generator of $(\mathcal{P}_t)_{t\geq0}$ and this allows the infinitesimal characterization of stationary states in Theorem~\ref{thm1}.(v).

-We emphasize that in the above statement we can take $\mathcal{L}_0=0$, letting for example $\rho$ be the normalized trace on $H$ and $\{e_h\}_{h=0}^N$ be any orthonormal basis with respect to the normalized Hilbert-Schmidt inner product.
-In general, Theorem~\ref{thm1} provides sufficient conditions for the existence of the dynamics corresponding to a Lindblad generator with local jump operators.
-In the particular case in which $\mathcal{L}=i[\mc K,\,\cdot\,]$ is the Heisenberg operator associated with the (informal) infinite volume Hamiltonian $\mc K=\sum_{X\in \Pfin }K_X$, with $K_X$ as defined below \eqref{a.1}, we deduce the existence of a one-parameter group of automorphisms $(\mathcal{U}_t)_{t\in\bb R}$ describing the Heisenberg evolution on $\mathcal{A}$.
+In Theorem~\ref{thm1} we can take $\mathcal{L}_0=0$, letting for example $\rho$ be the normalized trace on $H$ and $\{e_h\}_{h=0}^N$ be any orthonormal basis with respect to the normalized Hilbert-Schmidt inner product.
+Hence, in the particular case in which $\mathcal{L}=i[\mc K,\,\cdot\,]$ is the Heisenberg operator associated with the (informal) infinite volume Hamiltonian $\mc K=\sum_{X\in \Pfin }K_X$, with $K_X$ as defined below \eqref{a.1}, Theorem~\ref{thm1} yields the existence of a one-parameter group of automorphisms $(\mathcal{U}_t)_{t\in\bb R}$ describing the Heisenberg evolution on $\mathcal{A}$.
 In this case, the assumptions of Theorem~\ref{thm1} are analogous to classical conditions in the literature, see e.g.\ \cite[Thm.
 7.6.2]{Ru}.

-The next result, which provides a perturbative criterion for the ergodicity of the QMS $(\mathcal{P}_t)_{t\geq0}$, depends instead on the non-vanishing of $\mathcal{L}_0$ and more precisely on the existence of a strictly positive spectral gap for the one-qudit dynamics, $\lambda_1>0$.
+The next result, which provides a perturbative criterion for the ergodicity of the QFS $(\mathcal{P}_t)_{t\geq0}$, depends instead on the non-vanishing of $\mathcal{L}_0$ and more precisely on the existence of a strictly positive spectral gap for the one-qudit dynamics.
 If the family $\{k_\alpha,\ell_\alpha\}_{\alpha\in\mathcal{I}}$ has finite range the corresponding unique stationary state has exponentially decaying correlations.